lalitvarshney98/ExamHub/README.md

 ### Viewing Created Subjects
-- Users: Professors or anyone who has logged in with an Admin Profile
-- How to Get Here: Click on the ‘*Subjects*’ button from the menu on the left
+- Click on the ‘*Subjects*’ button from the menu on the left

 ![](Aspose.Words.96c9ccab-5ba4-4a7f-8856-f6f612851f78.021.png)

 ### Deleting a Created Subject
-- Users: Professors or anyone who has logged in with an Admin Profile
-- How to Get Here: Click on the ‘*Delete*’ button marked in red present on the right of the subject name
+- Click on the ‘*Delete*’ button marked in red present on the right of the subject name

 ![](delete.jpeg)